cmdlinebeep/fuzzy-wuzzy/README.md

 ## Roles and Permissions
 There are two roles supported by Roles Based Access Control (RBAC), **Clients** and **Admins**.

+Anyone is allowed to read company information, policy information, or to read a rendered policy view (public access).

 **Clients** are essentially the end users of the service.
-Clients can read any company profile, can read individual policy boilerplate (generic), and of course can read their finalized (non-generic) final policies for including in their sites.
-Clients can also add and remove policies to and from their company.
+In addition to public access, Clients can also create new companies and delete companies.

 **Admins** are the administrators of RoboTerms.
-They have permissions to read any company profile, read individual policy boilerplate, and are also the only role that has permissions to create, edit, or delete individual policy boilerplate.
-Of course, as you'd expect, they do not have permissions to edit company information (for example, which policies a company uses).
+In addition to having public access, they are the only role that has permissions to edit individual policy boilerplate.
+Of course, as you'd expect, they do not have permissions to edit company information.

 *NOTE: Changes to the policy boilerplate are reflected immediately in the next `GET /rendered_policy/<company_id>/<policy_id>`.*